 - Trends – What search trends are happening with those keywords over time?
 This enables you to plan out an effective annual calendar – finding the best periods to plan your content.
-If you wish to take it up a notch, use an editorial calendar – Kapost, Coschedule and Edit Flow for WordPress, Compendium on the Oracle Marketing Cloud are a few.
+If you wish to take it up a notch, use an editorial calendar – Kapost and Edit Flow for WordPress are a few.

 - Related Terms – It’s not just about what you sell, it’s about the audience and what information they are seeking.
 Type in a keyword in Google and check the footer of your search for related terms.
 Use a tool like WordTracker and you can even filter common search questions that people are using.

-- Location Topics – Ranking local doesn’t preclude you from ranking national or international!
+- Location Topics – Ranking locally doesn’t preclude you from ranking nationally or internationally!
 Talk about businesses and locations to rank regionally and often you’ll find you rank on broader non-location terms.
-Win local and you’ll continue expand your influence beyond your city or the states you serve.
+Win local and you’ll continue expanding your influence beyond your city or the states you serve.

-- Provide Value – Too many content strategies focus around the brand, the product or service.
-Your content should be focused around your audience.
+- Provide Value – Too many content strategies focus on the brand, the product, or the service.
+Your content should be focused on your audience.
 Helping your audience succeed will ensure trust and authority builds momentum – leading to a conversion.
-Curate great content from trusted sources to further the engagement.
+Curate great content from trusted sources to further engagement.
 If you’re trying to reach sales professionals, provide other great content that helps them succeed.
-If you’re trying to help homeowners, sharing articles that help from everything from insurance to changing filters is great.
+If you’re trying to help homeowners, sharing articles that help with everything from insurance to changing filters is great.
 Content should not always be about you selling.